ThinkDataEd/curriculum/docs/unit1/lesson16.md

 of the day were.

 ###<p style="background: black; color: white; text-align: center;">**Homework**</p>
-Rosa posed this statistical investigative question:
+Rosa posed this statistical question:

 ***What proportion of students did not play an instrument and did not own a cat?*** <span style="color:grey">***Answer: 0.26***</span>